shoana/Plants-Vs-Zombies-Prototype/Milestone 3/Documentation/ReadME.txt

 	- Worked on Undo/Redo Functionalities in gamePlay class
 	- Wrote the ReadMe file
 	- Wrote the User Manual
-	- Worked on implementing different types of zombies/plants
+	- Worked on implementing some of the types of zombies/plants
 	- Wrote the Design Description

 Shoana Sharma: